crazycapivara/deckgl/README.md

 install.packages("deckgl")
 ```

-You can install the latest version of deckgl from github with:
+You can install the latest version of r-deckgl from github with:

 ``` r
 # install.packages("remotes")